tmwbook/small-projects/README.md

 small-projects
 ==============

-A collection of smaller projecs I work on
+A collection of smaller projects I work on